 Every now and again, I take a hard look at what I think my ideal day would be.
 I start with a blank page and fill in my ideal.
 I include writing time of course, but I also include things like naps, long baths, and meeting with friends… whatever I think will please me as well as move me toward my goals.

-Right now my ideal day includes 15 minutes picking up my studio apartment as well as blocks of time for writing.
+Right now my ideal day includes 30 minutes of morning meditation, 10 minutes picking up my apartment as well as blocks of time for writing.
 It also includes reading the forum, blogging, some exercise, etc.

 I use my ideal day as a basis for planning the week… it’s a guide, not set in stone, because life is what happens when we’re making plans.
 But my ideal day provides a frame for my planning and a reminder of what’s important to me.